lenovo-rui/lico-doc/LiCO Quick Installation Guide v3.0.1.md

 #1.
 Download the Package

-##1.
-Download OS and Installation files下载操作系统安装文件
+##Download OS and Installation files
 LiCO support CentOS 6.5/6.8 and RedHat 6.5/6.8.
 If required system is CentOS, please download both CentOS-*-DVD1.iso ( for head node installation) and CentOS-*-DVD.iso ( for LiCO yum source)  from team's FTP.
-LiCO支持的操作系统版本是CentOS 6.5/6.8和Redhat 6.5/6.8。如果要安装的操作系统是CentOS, 从开发team的ftp上需要下载两个CentOS的iso文件，其中CentOS-*-DVD1.iso用来安装头节点的操作系统，CentOS-*-DVD.iso用来在LiCO中作为yum 源。

 >**System Package URL**
 >